AkhshayMahesh/wtf/README.md

-# Festember '24 Frontend
+# What the Figma Frontend

-The official frontend codebase of Festember '24 Main Website!

 ### Setup